humio/ansible-demo/bare_metal/README.md

 ## Install the Ansible roles

-Before running ansible, the roles defined in the `requirements.yml` file need to be installed.
+Before running Ansible, the roles defined in the `requirements.yml` file need to be installed.
 To do this, run:

 ```